celtera/libremidi/book/src/midi-2-in.md

 # Reading MIDI 2 messages from a device through callbacks

-Note that MIDI 2 support is still experimental and subject to change.
-Note also that the MIDI 1 and MIDI 2 send functions (not yet receive) are useable no matter the kind of backend used (e.g. one can send UMPs to MIDI 1 backends and MIDI 1 messages to MIDI 2 backends).
+Note that the MIDI 1 and MIDI 2 send and receive functions are useable no matter the kind of backend used (e.g. one can send UMPs to MIDI 1 backends and MIDI 1 messages to MIDI 2 backends).
 This conversion is done in a best-effort way.

+Note also that libremidi by default will upscale MIDI 1 to MIDI 2 channel events when coming from user-code: it is safe to assume than when using UMP input, only MIDI 2 channel events have to be processed, not MIDI 1 channel events encapsulated into UMPs.

+For Windows MIDI Services, a toggle allows to change this behaviour.

 ```cpp
 // Set the configuration of our MIDI port, same warnings apply than for MIDI 1.